EslaMx7/sparkpost-csharp-webhooks-sample/README.md

 ```

 ## Testing The Webhook

+* Register the service as SparkPost webhook from your [Account](https://app.sparkpost.com/account/webhooks) then select Events (ex. `Bounce, Out of Band, Spam Complaint, List Unsubscribe, Link Unsubscribe`) then add the webhook and click the test button to send a test batch to it.

 * With fake data via [Postman](https://www.getpostman.com/postman)
 * With real data via [ngrok](https://ngrok.com/) by creating a new [Webhook](https://app.sparkpost.com/account/webhooks) on your SparkPost Account that points to the ngrok tunnel address. (but first you need to run `ngrok http 5000` on your machine after running the project).